-One tool that has contributed to enhancing the efficiency of the Board and of its committees is the director's intranet portal, where key information is posted such as documents for the meetings of the Board of Directors and of its committees, as well as corporate information of interest on economic, social and environmental matters.
-Also of note in this regard is the full digitization in 2017 of meetings of the Board of Directors and Board committees, so that those meetings can now be held via mobile devices (tablets and smart phones), with a corporate intranet specifically designed for this purpose.
+In addition, the Board and the Committees may be assisted by specialised advisors and consultants for analysis and decisionmaking if they deem it appropriate (Articles 15, 17 and 28 of the Board of Directors Regulations).
+Another tool that has contributed to enhancing the efficiency of the Board and of its committees is the director's intranet portal, where key information is posted such as documents for the meetings of the Board of Directors and of its committees, as well as corporate information of interest on economic. social and environmental matters.
+Also of note is the full digitisation since 2017 of meetings of the Board of Directors and Board committees, so the meetings since then have been held via mobile devices [tablets and smartphones], with a corporate intranet specifically designed for this purpose.